Texas Department of Aging and Disability Services

 3441.1 Procedures Pending Reinstatement

-If the case manager is advised by SSA, MEPD or TANF that the individual will be reinstated within a month or is working on reinstatement, the case manager explores transferring the individual to Family Care (FC), if enrollment is possible in the region.
+If the case manager is advised by the Social Security Administration (SSA), Medicaid for the Elderly or People with Disabilities (MEPD) or Temporary Assistance for Needy Families (TANF) that the individual will be reinstated within a month or is working on reinstatement, the case manager explores transferring the individual to Family Care (FC), if enrollment is possible in the region.

 If the individual has not responded to requests for information and continues to fail to furnish information to the appropriate agency by the agency's deadline, he is not eligible to transfer to FC and the case is denied.